MicrosoftDocs/dataexplorer-docs/data-explorer/grafana.md

 ## Visualize data

 Now you've finished configuring Azure Data Explorer as a data source for Grafana, it's time to visualize data.
-We'll show a basic example using both the query editor mode and the raw mode.
+We'll show a basic example using both the query builder mode and the raw mode of the query editor.
 We recommend looking at [Write queries for Azure Data Explorer](write-queries.md) for examples of other queries to run against the sample data set.

 1. In Grafana, on the left menu, select the plus icon then **Dashboard**.